-Using inquiry in history-in high school students explore a variety of peoples, events, and movements in world history with a focus on inquiry into the impact of social, geographic, political, and economic influences on historical events.
+Using inquiry in history high school students explore a variety of peoples, events, and movements in world history with a focus on inquiry into the impact of social, geographic, political, and economic influences on historical events.
 A world history course should include the study of the peoples of Africa, the Americas, Asia, and Europe.
 A balanced approach to the Eastern and Western Hemispheres is needed for a comprehensive study of world history topics.
 It is recommended that the course begin with the 15th century to allow for depth of content and connection to current issues and events.
 A world history course can be organized in a variety of ways including thematic, chronological, regional, or through case studies.
 The course should include but is not limited to the following topics of study:

-- World Belief Systems Religions including but not limited to Buddhism, Christianity, Confucianism, Hinduism, Islam, Judaism, Shintoism, Sikhism, Taoism, and as well as non-religious worldviews and ideologies (origins, founders, major tenets, practices, and sacred writings) -such as political correctness, humanism, and secularism; topics may include but are not limited to beliefs about origins of the universe and theisms such as monotheism, polytheism, agnosticism, atheism, etc - Interregional interactions including but not limited to European exploration, eonquest, Columbian exchange and the trans-African and trans-Atlantic slave systems, and land and oceanic trade systems - Revolutions in thought such as scientific revolution, the Enlightenment, and renaissances - Industrial Revolution including impact on both industrialized and non-industrialized nations and the origins of modern economic systems such as capitalism, communism and socialism including influential figures - Political Revolutions such as French Revolution, Russian Revolution, Latin American Revolutions, and the Chinese Cultural Revolution. - Global Imperialism - Global rise of Nation-States including both western and non-western states National modernization including Japan, Ottoman Empire, India, and Egypt - World War I, inter-war period, and World War II including causes, characteristics, and consequences; such as the world-wide depression, rise of fascism, totalitarianism, the spread of communism, and nationalism in China, Turkey, and India - Inter war period including the world wide depression, rise of fascism, totalitarianism, the spread of communism, and nationalism in China, Turkey, and India - World War II including causes, characteristics, and consequences - Holocaust and modern other genocides - The Cold War including origins, the emergence of the Soviet Union and communist China, conflicts such as the Korean War, space race, arms race, and its impact on third world countries, and the collapse of the Soviet Union and its impact on the international community - Global imperialism, decolonization, democratization, and the its legacy-of imperialism in Asia, Africa, and Latin America - End of the Cold War including the collapse of the Soviet Union and its impacts on the international community - Contemporary global issues including but not limited to global terrorism, globalization, conflict in the Middle East, human rights, regional conflicts, population, environmental issues, technology and information age
+- World Belief Systems including but not limited to Buddhism, Christianity, Confucianism, Hinduism, Islam, Judaism, Shintoism, Sikhism, Taoism, and as well as non-religious worldviews and ideologies (origins, founders, major tenets, practices, and sacred writings).
+Topics may include but are not limited to beliefs about the origins of the universe, political correctness, humanism, secularism, monotheism, polytheism, agnosticism and atheism. - Interregional interactions including but not limited to European exploration, the trans-African and trans-Atlantic slave systems, and land and oceanic trade systems - Revolutions in thought - Industrial Revolution including impact on both industrialized and non-industrialized nations and the origins of modern economic systems such as capitalism, communism and socialism including influential figures - Political Revolutions such as French Revolution, Russian Revolution, Latin American Revolutions, and the Chinese Cultural Revolution. - Global rise of Nation-States including both western and non-western states - World War I, inter-war period, and World War II including causes, characteristics, and consequences; such as the world-wide depression, rise of fascism, totalitarianism, the spread of communism, and nationalism in China, Turkey, and India - Holocaust and other genocides - The Cold War including origins, the emergence of the Soviet Union and communist China, conflicts such as the Korean War, space race, arms race, and its impact on third world countries, and the collapse of the Soviet Union and its impact on the international community - Global imperialism, decolonization, democratization, and its legacy Asia, Africa, and Latin America - Contemporary global issues including but not limited to global terrorism, globalization, human rights, regional conflicts, population, environmental issues, technology and information age